Policies and Procedures Manual

 • writing and/or editing proposal narratives;

-• guiding the development of grant budgets;
+• guiding the development of grant budgets; and

-• overseeing/facilitating application submission; and
+• overseeing/facilitating application submission.

 Unless otherwise directed by the President, the Sponsored Programs & Strategic Initiatives office functions as the designated college liaison with grant funding agencies and organizations and serves as the primary point of contact for all grant-related communications.